mgattozzi/assay/README.md

 > as·say /ˈaˌsā,aˈsā/ noun - the testing of a metal or ore to determine its ingredients and quality.

+`assay` is a super powered testing macro for Rust.
+It lets you run tests in parallel while also being their own process so that you can set env vars, or do other per process kinds of settings without interfering with each other, auto mounting and changing to a tempdir, including files in it, choosing setup and tear down functions, async tests, and more!

 Rust is great, but the testing leaves much to be desired sometimes.
 With custom test frameworks being unstable and only an eRFC since 2018 there's not much we can do to expand the abilities of our tests right?
 Well that's where `assay`